ericavonb/curtains/README.md

 Curtains is a javascript plugin to add a neat [curtains effect](#a2) to your webpage.

-A site using Curtains has a series of pages, each acting like a curtain that rises revealing the pages behind.
-Scrolling down moves the current page up the screen.
-The next page is fixed behind, revealed as the bottom of the current page becomes visible and moves up the screen.
-When the current page is no longer visible, the next page will start to move up the screen.
+A site using Curtains has a series of curtains, each acting like a curtain that rises revealing the curtains behind.
+Scrolling down moves the current curtain up the screen.
+The next curtain is fixed behind, revealed as the bottom of the current curtain becomes visible and moves up the screen.
+When the current curtain is no longer visible, the next curtain will start to move up the screen.

 <a name="a2"/>
 Demo
 ----

-View a demo of this plugin: [Curtains](http://curtains.herokuapp.com/).
+View a demo of this plugin: [Curtains!](http://curtains.herokuapp.com/)

-*This demo is a [Roots](roots.cs) project.
+*    This demo is a [Roots](roots.cs) project.
 View the Roots project code in the [demo folder](https://github.com/ericavonb/curtains/tree/master/demo).*

 <a name="a3"/>
 How to Use